sierra760/historical-markers/README.md

 The developer plans the following improvements for the app's next minor version:

-- Finalize comprehensive support for Android devices
+- Conduct testing on Android devices and correct any related issues
 - General code audit and clean-up to reflect best practices of React Native development (this is the developer's first solo mobile app and the current codebase is disorganized and probably violates a bunch of optimal practices for using React Native)
 - Refactor code to allow for more straightforward creation of additional regional variants (i.e., historical markers within other states aside from Nevada)